 The payment is generally made two times a year and is handled in collaboration with Innovation Fund Denmark and the financial administrator appointed by the project.

-Innovation Fund Denmark is an active partner in all Grand Solutions projects and engages in proactive interaction with the project for its duration.
-Specifically, Innovation Fund Denmark appoints one or more Investment Officer(s) to carry out this task.
+Innovation Fund Denmark is an active partner in all Grand Solutions projects and engages proactively with the project for its entire duration.
+Specifically, Innovation Fund Denmark appoints one or more investment officers to carry out this task.

 Innovation Fund Denmark may terminate the investment ahead of time if the Fund considers that there is insufficient progress, the project proves aimless, or if the project is unable to achieve the objectives which the Funds' investment to the project is based upon.